dominiksalvet/asus-fan-control/CONTRIBUTING.md

 ### Advanced configuration

 If your device does not work out of the box, do not despair.
 It is most likely caused by a different base ACPI fan address of your device.
-So you need to know or find your ACPI address.
+So you need to find your ACPI address.
 For this purpose, [afc-scout](https://github.com/dominiksalvet/afc-scout) has been created and it should significantly help you.
 Once you have the ACPI address, you will be able to set temperatures using the following command:

 ```
 sudo FALLBACK_ADDR=<addr> FALLBACK_TEMPS='<temps>' asus-fan-control set-temps default